coderefinery/snakemake_hackathon/content/Hyperqueue_example.md

 ```

-The default script provided above is not optimised to run in high-throughput way as snakemake workflow manager just submits **one job at a time** to the hyperqueue scheduler.
-You can parallelise workflow tasks (i.e., rules in snakemake) by submitting more jobs from snakemake command as below:
+The default script provided above is not optimised to run in high-throughput way as snakemake workflow manager just submits **one job at a time** (defined as `--jobs 1`) to the hyperqueue scheduler.
+You can parallelise workflow tasks (i.e., rules in snakemake) by submitting more jobs snakemake as below:

 `snakemake -s Snakefile --jobs 8 --use-singularity --executor cluster-generic --cluster-generic-submit-cmd "hq submit --cpus 5"`

-You can correct above modification in the batch script and run it with `sbatch snakemake_hq_puhti.sh`.
+Correct this modification (exchanging 1 with 8 for number of jobs) in the batch script and run the batch script with `sbatch snakemake_hq_puhti.sh`.

 One can also use more than one node to achieve even more high-throughput as HyperQueue can make use of multi-node resource allocations.

-Please note that just by increasing the number jobs will not alone automatically run all those jobs.
+Please note that just increasing the number jobs will not alone automatically run all those jobs at the same time.
 *Jobs* parameter from *snakemake* is just a maximum limit for concurrent jobs.
 Jobs will be eventually run when resources are available.
-In our case we submitted 8 parallel jobs, each taking 5 CPUs as we reserved 40 CPUs in batch script.
+In our case we will have up to 8 parallel steps running, each taking 5 CPUs using all of the reserved 40 CPUs in batch script.
-In practice it is a good idea to dedicate few CPUs for workflow manager itself.
+In practice, it is a good idea to dedicate few CPUs for the workflow manager itself.

 ## Follow the progress of jobs